skylight-hq/structurizr-docs/README.md

 When it comes to architecture decision records (ADRs), there should be a `decisions/` directory at the root of the `docs/` directory.
-These ADRs must follow the same format as the files created by `adr-tools`. jkkkjjj
+These ADRs must follow the same format as the files created by `adr-tools`.

 ### Using views 📁